farghaliii/dutyify/APP_PLANING.md

 ### Categorize tasks

-- Provide an interface for users to create, edit, and delete categories or projects.
+- Provide an interface for users to create, and delete categories or projects.
 - Allow users to assign tasks to specific categories during task creation or editing.
 - Enable filtering tasks by category in the task list view.